-Sec.
-54-78 OFF-STREET PARKING FACILITIES.
+SEC.
+54-115 OFF-STREET PARKING FACILITIES.

 - (a) General provisions. - (1) Calculation of floor area.
 The term "floor area," for the purpose of calculating the number of off-street parking spaces required, shall be determined on the basis of the exterior area dimensions of the building, structure or use times the number of floors, minus ten percent, except as may be otherwise provided or modified in this article. - (2) Change of use or occupancy of buildings.
 Any change of use or occupancy of any building, including additions thereto requiring more parking, shall not be permitted until such additional parking spaces as required by this article are furnished.
 This provision does not apply to buildings with principle permitted uses in C-1, C-2, or C-3 districts that existed prior to August 1, 1999. - (3) Use of parking facilities accessory to residential use.
 Off-street parking facilities accessory to a residential use shall be utilized solely for the parking of licensed and operable passenger automobiles and trucks, with no trucks exceeding 5,500 pounds, and recreational vehicles and recreational equipment.
-Under no circumstances shall required parking facilities accessory to a residential structure be used for storage of commercial vehicles or equipment or for the parking of automobiles belonging to the employees, owners, tenants or customers of business or manufacturing establishments. - (b) Design standards. - (1) Stall and aisle dimensions; traffic flow. - a.
-Parking stalls and aisles shall be provided according to the following minimum requirements in all districts:
+Under no circumstances shall required parking facilities accessory to a residential structure be used for storage of commercial vehicles or equipment or for the parking of automobiles belonging to the employees, owners, tenants or customers of business or manufacturing establishments.

+(b) Design standards.

+(1) Stall and aisle dimensions; traffic flow.

 Width of Aisle

 Parking Angle Stall Width (feet) Stall Base (feet) Stall Depth (feet) One-Way Traffic (feet) Two-Way Traffic (feet)

 30° 9 18 18.2 15 25

 45° 9 6.5 19 15 25

 60° 9 10.5 22 20 25

 75° 9 9.5 21.5 20 25

 90° 9 9 20 20 25

 Parallel parking 9 9 22 15 25